 Garden Planning Constraints: Sunlight

 Plants rely on soil, but they also rely on other conditions, such as how much sunlight they receive.
 More sunlight = soil that warms faster.
 In the Northern Hemisphere, this means that south- to southwest-facing slopes are the warmest, with steeper slopes warming fastest.
-(Usually, it is coldest right before or after sunrise.)
+(Usually, it is coldest in your garden right before or after sunrise.)

 Garden Planning Constraints: Location & Space